Sarala Devi

 Sarala Devi (9 August 1904 – 4 October 1986) was an Indian independence activist, feminist, social activist, politician and writer.
 She was the first Odia woman to join the Non-cooperation movement in 1921 and the first Odia woman delegate of the Indian National Congress.
 She became the first woman to be elected to the Odisha Legislative Assembly on 1 April 1936.

-She was also the first female Speaker of the Odisha Legislative Assembly, the first woman Director of Cuttack Co-operative Bank, and the first female Senate member of Utkal University.
+She was also the first female Speaker of the Odisha Legislative Assembly But only for one day and in the absence of that time speaker Mukunda Prasad Das and there are no official records present in the Odisha Legislative Assembly, the first woman Director of Cuttack Co-operative Bank, and the first female Senate member of Utkal University.
 She was the only representative from Odisha on President Dr S. Radhakrishnan's Education Commission.

 Early life

-Sarala Devi was born on 9 August 1904 in Narilo village, near Balikuda, in what was then the Orissa Division of the Bengal Presidency (now in Jagatsinghpur district, Odisha) to a very wealthy, aristocratic Zamindar family.
+Sarala Devi was born on 9 August 1904 in Narilo village, near Balikuda, in what was then the Orissa Division of the Bengal Presidency (now in Jagatsinghpur district, Odisha) to a very wealthy, aristocratic Zamindar Karan family.
 Her father was Dewan Basudev Kanungo, and her mother was Padmavati Devi.
 She was adopted and raised by her father's elder brother, Balamukunda Kanungo, a Deputy Collector.

 Sarala received her primary education in Banki, where her uncle was posted.
 Women had no access to higher education, at the time, so her uncle hired the services of a home tutor.
 Sarala learned Bengali, Sanskrit, Odia and basic English from her tutor.
 She lived with her uncle until the age of 13.